Supply chain

 Pandox has a Code of Conduct for business partners which describes the expectations that Pandox has of its suppliers regarding human rights, labour, the environment and anti-corruption.
 The Code of Conduct for business partners is based on the Ten Principles of the UN Global Compact and the ILO Declaration on Fundamental Principles and Rights at Work.

-Screening of new and existing suppliers
+new and existing suppliers via a digital self-assessment system.

 1. Sourcing and procurement